Skip to main content

 • Krystal Mao

-Krystal Mao is a lyric coloratura soprano currently in her third year at the UCLA Herb Alpert School of Music, where she is under the tutelage of renowned baritone Vladimir Chernov.
+Krystal Mao is a lyric coloratura soprano currently in her fourth year at the UCLA Herb Alpert School of Music, where she is under the tutelage of renowned baritone Vladimir Chernov.
 She has performed roles such as the Second Woman in Dido and Aeneas, Coridon in Acis and Galatea, and recently originated the role of Siren in the world premiere of Quake by UCLA composition professor Kay Rhie.
 Previously, she performed in UCLA Opera’s productions of The Rake’s Progress (Stravinsky), L’elisir d’Amore (Donizetti), and Les Mamelles de Tirésias (Poulenc) as a member of the chorus.
-Krystal has also been a part of the UCLA Chamber Singers ensemble for the past three years, and this year she is a new member of the Seraphic Fire Ensemble Artist Program.
+Krystal has also been a part of the UCLA Chamber Singers ensemble for the past four years, and is excited to return to be a part of the Seraphic Fire Ensemble Artist Program.

 • Leland Smith